 Overview: Ionic framework for hybrid, multi-platform applications

-Have you ever wondered how do some companies manage to keep consistency across multiple application, on multiple platforms (web and mobile)?
+Have you ever wondered how do some companies manage to keep consistency across multiple applications on multiple platforms (web and mobile)?
 How do they achieve that?

-If they use a framework like Ionic, everything is much simpler than you imagined, because one can:
+If they use the Ionic framework, everything is much simpler than you imagined because one can:

 - develop mobile applications with web functionalities,

 - deliver consistent user experience across multiple platforms,